acts-project/acts/docs/plugins/tgeo.rst

 ==========================================

 An automatic translation of ``TGeoShape`` objects into corresponding ``Acts::Surface`` objects with appropriate bound descriptions is done by the ``Acts::TGeoSurfaceConverter`` class.
-There is some limited freedom in re-defining the orientation of the coordiante system between ROOT and Acts which can be used to adapt local coordiante definitions on the converted objects.
+There is some limited freedom in re-defining the orientation of the coordinate system between ROOT and Acts which can be used to adapt local coordinate definitions on the converted objects.
 This is indicated by the ``const std::string& axes`` argument of the converter.

 The nominclature/convention is the following: